-How is the SAT changing?
+How has the SAT changed recently?

 Who are LogicPrep’s instructors?